 2 FAQs, Amazon.com, Inc., https://ir.aboutamazon.com/corporate-governance/documents-and-charters/certificate-of-incorporation/default.aspx (last visited Apr.
-23. 2024).
+25, 2025).

-- 4. Amazon is recognized as one of the leaders of the worldwide e-commerce and digital retail market and the company's net sales were \$169.9 billion in the fourth quarter of 2023.3 Sales to the U.S. make up a significant percentage of the business done on Amazon.4 As of September 27, 2023, Amazon had a market capital of \$1.84 trillion, making it the fourth most valuable company in the U.S.5 - 5.
-Many of the third-party merchants that have User Accounts with and operate Merchant Storefronts on Amazon, like Defendants, are located in China, who recently accounted for nearly half of all businesses on Amazon.6 - 6.
-In Q4 of 2023, third party merchants, like Defendants, generated \$43.56 billion, accounting for 61% of Amazon's sales.7 - 7.
-Amazon aggressively uses the Internet and television, to market itself and the products offered for sale and/or sold by its third-party merchant users to potential consumers, particularly in the U.S. In 2023 alone, Amazon spent \$44.4 billion on marketing, up from \$42.3 billion the previous year.8 - 8.
-As reflected in the federal lawsuits filed against third-party merchants offering for sale and
+- belief, primarily originate from China, directly to consumers worldwide and specifically to consumers residing in the U.S., including New York. - 4.
+Amazon is recognized as one of the leaders of the worldwide e-commerce and digital retail market and the company's net sales were \$169.9 billion in the fourth quarter of 2023.3 Sales to the U.S. make up a significant percentage of the business done on Amazon.4 As of February 3, 2025, Amazon had a market capital of \$2.48 trillion, making it the fifth most valuable company in the U.S.5 - 5.
+Many of the third-party merchants that have User Accounts with and operate Merchant Storefronts on Amazon, like Defendants, are located in China and have recently accounted for nearly half of all businesses on Amazon.6 - 6.
+In Q1 of 2024, third party merchants generated \$34.6 billion, accounting for 61% of Amazon's sales.
+In Q2 of 2024, third party merchants generated \$36.2 billion, growing approximately 13% on a year-over-year basis. - 7.
+Amazon aggressively uses the Internet and television to market itself and the products offered for sale and/or sold by its third-party merchant users to potential consumers, particularly in the U.S. In 2023 alone, Amazon spent \$44.4 billion on marketing, up from